Seth Thomas Private Label & Named Grade Pocket Watches

 The C.S.
 Hayes Norfolk, Neb. is a private label pocket watch in Seth Thomas 18-size hunting Model 2.

 C.S.
 Hayes was born in Orleans County Vermont.
 In July of 1881 he opened a store in Norfolk Nebraska where he sold jewelry, silver cutlery, watches, and musical instruments.
 He had previously worked as a jeweler in Iowa (Cedar Rapids and Blairstown) between 1771 and 1881.
+The three postcards below show downtown Norfolk Nebraska during the time that C. S. Hayse was a jeweler there.

 C.S.
 Hayes Norfolk, Neb.